-The Council will retain employment uses wherever possible particularly within employment areas.
+It is important that the Council retains employment uses wherever possible particularly within employment areas.

-8.0 Transport
+7.0 Transport

 Core Indicator 12 Amount of completed non-Residential Development within Use Class Orders A, B and D complying with Car-Parking Standards Set Out in the LDF.